Ashu-NT/project_manager_Lite/docs/platform_modernization/CQRS/platform_cqrs_existing_state_audit.md

 "Command" abstraction that hardcodes `commit=True` — that would silently break the one part of Platform's transaction handling that's already correctly governed.

-**Read side — where the real work belongs.** Unlike PM, Platform has **no existing reader precedent** to extend — no `Protocol`-based read-only class, no cursor-paginated generic page wrapper, no consistent query/command naming split.
-A Platform CQRS effort would need to **establish** the pattern, and the most defensible way to do that is to reuse PM's already-built, already-tested `RateResolutionReader`-style shape rather than invent a second one.
-The clearest, most evidence- backed first candidate is the **module entitlement read** (§7 R7a, §14 #1): a single `ModuleEntitlementReader`-style class returning one purpose-built dataclass per organization, replacing the current 15-20-query cycle with one SQL statement, mirroring exactly how the PM audit's own pilot chose Finance Snapshot for its combination of measured redundancy and high call frequency.
+**Read side — where the real work belongs.** *(Original audit state, 2026-08-12 — resolved by P1/P6, see below.)* Unlike PM, Platform has **no existing reader precedent** to extend — no `Protocol`-based read-only class, no cursor-paginated generic page wrapper, no consistent query/command naming split.
+A Platform CQRS effort would need to **establish** the pattern, and the most defensible way to do that is to reuse PM's already-built, already-tested `RateResolutionReader`-style shape rather than invent a second one. **Current state (2026-08-13): the pattern is now established, by Platform itself.** P1 built `ModuleEntitlementReader` (`contract/read/tenant/modules/`, `infrastructure/persistence/read/tenant/modules/`), and P6 reused the exact same shape for `EmployeeHeadcountReader` (`contract/read/master_data/employee/`, `infrastructure/persistence/read/master_data/employee/`) rather than inventing a second convention — any future Platform Reader now has two worked examples to extend, not zero.
+The clearest, most evidence-backed first candidate at the time of the original audit was the **module entitlement read** (§7 R7a, §14 #1): a single `ModuleEntitlementReader`-style class returning one purpose-built dataclass per organization, replacing the current 15-20-query cycle with one SQL statement, mirroring exactly how the PM audit's own pilot chose Finance Snapshot for its combination of measured redundancy and high call frequency.